Milcat/practicalmachinelearning/README.md

 # practicalmachinelearning
-practical machine learning coursera project
+practical machine learning coursera project - Open the index.md file - to see full content